PyAbel/PyAbel/CONTRIBUTING.rst

 First, make a pull request that does the following:

 - Increment the version number in ``abel/_version.py``.
-- Update ``CHANGELOG.rst`` by renaming the "Unreleased" section to the new version and the expected release date.
+- Update ``CHANGELOG.rst`` by renaming the "Unreleased" section to the new version and adding the expected release date.
 - Use the changelog to write version release notes that can be included as a comment in the PR and will be used later.
 - Update copyright years in ``doc/conf.py``.